nordeim/invoiceforge/docs/prompts.md

 ---

+Awesome meticulous job so far! please keep up the good work!
+Please create and use the docker container, using `postgres:16-alpine` as the base image, for deploying and populating the backend database.
+Docker will allow cross OS platfforms compatibility.
+As a sidetrack, please meticulously plan and then create the necessary docker config and script files like `docker-compose.yml`, `Dockerfile`,  `.dockerignore` and `.env.docker`.

+---

 Awesome understanding!
 Now, please meticulously review and analyze the "Project Requirements Document" v4.1 + patch to v4.2, to have a deep understanding of the WHAT, WHY and HOW of the project and its codebase design and architecture.

 ---